 - Pass the last two remaining tests

 Training to become a bus driver doesn’t have to be costly, however be careful as many training companies can be quite expensive but there are good ones out there who will train you up to a high standard for a reasonable cost.
 In most of Europe and indeed North America there are bus driver shortages and here in the UK people are finding it difficult to become bus drivers because of how expensive it can be to be trained.
-Like I mentioned there are good companies out there who will try and keep costs down in order for you to train.
+Like I mentioned there are good companies out there who will try and keep pcv licence training cost down in order for you to train.

 There are plenty of good training companies across the UK so there is bound to be one close to where you are based, however make sure they are CPC approved as a training centre.